poojarao76/pizza_sales/README.md

 # Project Overview: Pizza Sales Report

-IN this project I have used Power BI and SQL.
+In this project I have used Power BI and SQL.
 It leverages Power BI for visualization and SQL for data validation, ensuring the accuracy and reliability of the presented insights.

 **Objective:**